-The Church of England said Wednesday that it will still not allow same-sex weddings in its churches, though it would start allowing blessings for those who have married in a civil ceremony.
+The Church of England said Wednesday it will still not allow same-sex weddings in its churches, though it would start allowing blessings for those who have married in a civil ceremony.

-"Same-sex couples would still not be able to get married in a Church of England church, but could have a service in which there would be prayers of dedication ... following a civil marriage or partnership," the Church said.
+"Same-sex couples would still not be able to get married in a Church of England church, but could have a service in which there would be prayers of dedication ... following a civil marriage or partnership," the church said.

 "It leaves same-sex couples in a bit of a limbo and also as second-class citizens," Bell said.
 "We're still saying to gay couples that their relationships are less than relationships between people of opposite sexes."